-Participants must temporarily stop breastfeeding or giving breastmilk to their infants immediately before starting the study in-patient period through 9 days after the end of the study drug administration.
-You may start breastfeeding again after the 9-day period
+Participants must be willing to temporarily stop breastfeeding or giving breastmilk to their infants for 7 days, starting immediately before the in-patient period.
+You may start breastfeeding again after the 7-day period.

 - Will I have to pay for anything if I choose to participate in this study?

 All study-related medication and medical care will be provided at no cost.
-Any travel required to participate will be coordinated and paid for by Sage Therapeutics.
+Transportation may be provided for those who require assistance.

 - Who is sponsoring this study?

 Sage Therapeutics is sponsoring the Hummingbird Study.

 A research study, also called a clinical trial, evaluates the safety and effectiveness of an investigational medication to know if it is better than, as good as, or no better than placebo.
 It is only through the completion of research studies that the investigational medication can be evaluated, and, if proven safe and effective, approved for use for the condition that was studied.
 Research studies are performed according to government regulations that help protect the safety and rights of the participants.

 - What is an investigational medication?

 An investigational medication is a study drug that is not approved for use or prescription by doctors for the condition being studied.
 Investigational medications are tested during research studies to see if they are safe and effective for a specific medical condition and/or group of people.